berick/Presentations/Pending/newdevs.md

 cell content.

-Defining a plain text alternative for a cell template requires telling the grid how to find the data you intend to use.
+Defining a plain text alternative for a cell template requires telling the grid how to find the data you wish to use in lieu of the renderd HTML content.

 * Define a text generator in the grid definition in the HTML markup.
 ```html